stellar-deprecated/docs/guides/anchor/4-compliance-server.md

 `AUTH_SERVER` is the address for the *external* port of your compliance server.
 Like your federation server, this can be any URL you like, but **it must support HTTPS and use a valid SSL certificate.**[^ssl]

-`SIGNING_KEY` is the public key that matches the secret seed specified for `signing_seed` in your compliance server’s configuration.
+`SIGNING_KEY` is the public key that matches the secret key specified for `signing_seed` in your compliance server’s configuration.
 Other organizations will use it to verify that messages were actually sent by you.

 ## Start the Server